centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-sftp.md

 ### Templates

-The Centreon Pack SFTP brings 1 host template:
+The Centreon Pack SFTP brings a host template:
 * App-Protocol-Sftp-custom

 It brings the following Service Templates: